 Think about it for a minute: taking positive actions to motivate your employees is a powerful and often inexpensive approach for increasing productivity, innovation, engagement, retention and even attendance.

 However, I find that a serious “missed opportunity” occurs when managers attempt to motivate their individual employees but their effort turns out to be ineffective, or worse yet, even frustrating to the employee.
+It is important to avoid this turning into an employee-employer conflict.
+When situations of friction arise it might be wise to seek advice from employment solicitors Birmingham.

 Do you know what your employees are motivated by?